Sunungura Rusununguko: Professional career

 Rusununguko was a member of the Indiana Firebirds of the AFL from 2001 to 2003.
 He signed with the AFL's Colorado Crush on November 17, 2003.
-He was traded to the Las Vegas Gladiators on January 20, 2005 Rusununguko was signed by the New Orleans VooDoo of the AFL on January 27, 2005.
+He was traded to the Las Vegas Gladiators on January 20, 2005.
+However, he was waived by the Gladiators several days later.
+Rusununguko was signed by the New Orleans VooDoo of the AFL on January 27, 2005.
 He signed with the AFL's New York Dragons on October 17, 2005.
 He was released by the Dragons on January 10, 2006.
-Rusununguko was listed as a Fullback/Linebacker while playing in the AFL.
+Rusununguko was listed as a fullback/linebacker while playing in the AFL.
 He played for the RiverCity Rage of the Indoor Football League in 2009.

 Shooting

 Rusununguko, working as a security guard, was involved in a shooting following a disturbance at an Indianapolis, Indiana bar on January 1, 2008, that left security guard Ronnie Croom dead and four others injured.
 As of 2011, the case remained unsolved and Rusununguko was arraigned on a gun charge.